 - Trigun: Vash The Stampede fights with all his heart for LOVE AND PEACE!

 - Rentaro from Black Bullet falls into this.
 This is a deconstructed trope, as he wants everyone he loves and cares about to be happy, at the expense of his own happiness.
 The reason he withhold the crucial information about the sad eventual fate of cursed children becoming Gastrea monsters to Enju Aihara, a cursed child and Initiator who happens to have 500 days to live as a human (or the fact that Enju is slowly dying), is because he wants Enju to live a happy life in her remaining time as a human.
 It bites him in the ass during volumes 5 and 6 where he was arrested for a crime he didn't commit.
 Rentaro told Kisara that he is willing to sacrifice his own happiness and freedom for the sake of Kisara being happy.
 Needless to say, Kisara broke down in tears simply because Rentaro isn't happy.

 - The titular character from Puella Magi Madoka Magica.
-Apparently, her selfless dedication to make other happy causes her to pull a Heroic Sacrifice at the end involving removing all despair from witches across time at the expense of erasing her own existence.
+Her selfless dedication to make other happy causes her to pull a Heroic Sacrifice at the end involving removing all despair from witches across time at the expense of erasing her own existence.

 - This is deconstructed in Fruits Basket, teaches that a person should strive to make others happy but accept that it's fine to occasionally be selfish in certain regards.
 Tohru has difficulty with this initially and tries to be so utterly selfless that she does things that are detrimental to her health (avoids discussing her problems with others because she doesn't want to upset them, living in a tent in the woods and getting sick because her grandfather's house was being remodeled and she didn't want to inconvenience her friends, etc).